 - NOTE: The art department reserves the privilege to retain student work for exhibition purposes. - ART 1113 Art Appreciation.
 An introduction providing a background for the study and appreciation of art.
 An approach to the understanding and enjoyment of plastic arts.
-Three semester hours. - ART 1213 Introductory Art.
-A studio course designed to familiarize the student with the fundamental elements of drawing and painting and to develop in the student a visually creative vocabulary.
-A study of the work of prominent artists will augment the student's own creative work in several media and approaches.
-Three semester hours. - ART 1313 Drawing I. Basic problems in drawing, composition and some figure drawing with the use of charcoal and pencil.
-Two lecture and four laboratory periods per week.
+Three semester hours. - ART 1313 Drawing I. Basic problems in drawing, composition and some figure drawing with the use of charcoal and pencil, Two lecture and four laboratory periods per week.
 Three semester hours. - ART 1323 Drawing II.
 This is a continuation of drawing I with the additional use of such media as pen and ink, wash and conte crayon.
 Two lecture and four laboratory periods per week.
 Three semester hours. - ART 1413 Design I. Study in terms of visual design, problems involving all the design elements of color, line, light, shade, etc. Color theory, some lettering, variety of media and techniques with two dimensional design.
 Two lecture and four laboratory periods per week.
 Three semester hours. - ART 1423 Design II.
 Further study of the creative approach to design through the use of reproductive media and techniques with an emphasis on three dimensional design.
 Prerequisite: ART 1413 or permission of instructor.
 Two lecture and four laboratory periods per week.
 Three semester hours. - ART 1913 Art for Elementary Teachers.
 The course is designed for prospective elementary teaching programs and all beginning art students.
 It offers the fundamentals of drawing, color theory, fundamentals of lettering, and problems in use of various media suitable for elementary schools.
 Three semester hours. - ART 2313 Drawing III.
 Fluid media techniques: wash drawing, interpretation and composition emphasized.
 Prerequisite: ART 1313 or permission of the instructor.
 Two lecture and four laboratory periods per week.
 Three semester hours. - ART 2323 Drawing IV.
 Fluid media techniques: wash drawing, interpretation and composition emphasized.
 Prerequisite: ART 2313 or permission of the instructor.
 Two lecture and four laboratory periods per week.
 Three semester hours. - ART 2513 Painting I. Techniques used in painting water colors, oils, pastels, or other media, in still life and landscape pictures.
-Three semester hours. - ART 2523 Painting II.
-Further study of techniques used in painting with colors, oils, pastels, acrylics and mixed media.
-Prerequisite: ART 2513.
-Three semester hours.

-- ART 2613 Ceramics.
+Three semester hours. - ART 2613 Ceramics.
 The use of ceramic materials as a means of expression.
 Experiences in handforming, application of glazes and firing.
 Six hours laboratory per week.
 Three semester hours. - ART 2633 Sculpture.
 Problems in ceramic sculpture.
 Study of glaze mixing and application.
 Prerequisite: ART 2613 or permission of the instructor.
 Six hours laboratory per week.
 Three semester hours. - ART 2713 Art History I. Survey of art history from pre-historic art through the Renaissance.
 Three semester hours. - ART 2723 Art History II.
 Survey of art history from baroque art through modern art.
 Three semester hours.